NARRTC By-Laws

 Section 2.
 President-Elect.

-With the assistance of the Membership Committee Chair, the Secretary shall keep a correct and permanent record of the meetings and transactions of the general membership, the Board of Governors and the Executive Committee and present the same as directed at any meetings.
-The Secretary shall keep current a standing register of active project members and have available a copy of the roster containing names, addresses and telephone numbers.
+The Secretary shall keep a correct and permanent record of the meetings and transactions of the general membership, the Board of Governors and the Executive Committee and present the same as directed at any meetings.
 The Secretary shall receive copies of all correspondence and reports of the association and maintain a permanent file thereof.
 The Secretary shall issue notices of meetings upon direction of the President, keep the membership informed of actions of the association and perform all other duties that usually pertain to the Office of Secretary including handing over all documents, papers and records to the successor to Office of Secretary.

 Article VIII – STANDING COMMITTEES